Particular/docs.particular.net/servicecontrol/creating-config-file.md

 #### ServiceControl/MaximumMessageThroughputPerSecond

-NOTE: This setting was removed in Version 2.0.
+NOTE: This setting was removed in version 2.0.

 The setting controls the maximum throughput of messages ServiceControl will handle per second and is necessary to avoid overloading the underlying messages database.
 An appropriate limit ensures that the database can cope with number of insert operations.
 Otherwise the query performance would drop significantly and the message expiration process would stop working when under heavy insert load.
 Make sure to conduct thorough performance tests on the hardware before increasing this value.